samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 **Description**:

 > Run 10min up to Easy-Moderate, RPE6 to warm up, then just like last week, run
-> steadily, Moderate-Hard, RPE8 for 40 minutes this week; run 10min Easy, RPE 4
+> steadily, Moderate-Hard, RPE8 for 40min this week; run 10min Easy, RPE4 to
-> to cool down for a total of 60 minutes of running
+> cool down for a total of 60 minutes of running

 ### Thursday